Skip to content

 While traditional advertising still has its place, it’s been proven to be less effective than word-of-mouth marketing or personal recommendations, which is how an influencer's endorsement should appear when done correctly.

-Consumers are seeking out reviews, testimonials, or endorsements from people when they are in the buying process, and it may not matter if that recommendation comes from a stranger or an influencer.
+Consumers are seeking out reviews, testimonials, or endorsements when they are in the buying process, which is partly influencer marketing has taken off.

 In order to make the most of influencer marketing, however, you need to follow certain guidelines.
 We’ll discuss these guidelines later on, but first, let’s evaluate the influencer marketing landscape of today.